rafaelmnatali/kubernetes/network/pod-to-service.md

 ![Kubeshark - ClusterIP](./images/ks-clusterip.png)

-The `tmp-shell` Pod does DNS requests to resolve the address `nginx-service.default.svc.cluster.local` to their IP Address.
+The `tmp-shell` Pod does DNS requests to resolve the A/AAAA records for `nginx-service.default.svc.cluster.local`.
 After that it sends a `GET` to the Service in port 80 and then it receives the answer from `10.244.3.48`.